frc1678/robot-code-public/README.md

       2. 2 experienced students and one other person have approved
   * If there are any concerns about your pull request, fix them.
 Depending on how severe the concerns are, the pull request may be merged without it, but everyone will be happier if you fix your code.
 To update your PR, just push to the branch on your forked repo.
   * Don't dismiss someone's review when you make changes - instead, ask them to re-review it.
+7. Ask for approval
+  * Ask at least one reviewer with write access to approve your pull request before merging it into master, becasue even if it complies, it might not do what you want it to do.
-7. Merge your changes into master
+8. Merge your changes into master
-  * If there are no conflicts, push the "Squash and merge" button, write a good commit message, and merge the changes.
+  * If there are no conflicts, push the "Merge Pull Request" button, write a good commit message, and merge the changes.
-  * If there are conflicts, fix them locally on your branch, push them, wait for Jenkins to pass, and then squash and merge.
+  * If there are conflicts, fix them locally on your branch, push them, wait for Buildkite to pass, and then merge.
-8. ???
+9. ???
-9. Profit
+10. Profit

 ## Helpful Tips